Where is the disease found?

 How many people are infected?

-At least 1 billion individuals – 1 out of every 5 people alive – are at risk of developing lymphatic filariasis.
+An estimated 120 million people were infected when the Global Lymphatic Filariasis Elimination Campaign started At least 1 billion individuals – 1 out of every 5 people then alive – were at risk of acquiring lymphatic filariasis.

 What is the true cost of the disease?

 - Permanent long-term disability – lymphatic filariasis is the world’s second leading cause

 - Social loss – lost or broken marriages, lost parenthood opportunities